 The majority of these cases were non-assessable, 69.9% (79/113) by abstractor and 69% (78/113) by ABC-case-logic, this was due to fetal heart rate not being captured on the data collection forms, as likely not recorded in the medical or research records.
 As a result the PPV was very low (Table 1).

-Dysfunctional Labour:
+Dysfunctional Labor:

 On abstraction, 41.2% (52/126) cases were non-assessable and on ABC- case logic all cases were non-assessable as details on cervical dilation were missing in all cases (Figure 3).
 The PPV was very low (Table 1).